The Hennepin County District Court has two walk-in Self-Help Centers

 - A copy of the latest court order(s) that you want to change or enforce through your motion.

-- If you are responding to a motion served on you, bring all the papers you received from the other person.
+- If you are responding to a motion served on you, all the papers you received from the other person.

-Q: How can a Facilitator help me?
+Q: How can the Family Justice Center Self-Help Center help me?

-The facilitator will sit with you and explain any problems with your completed forms and answer your questions, but cannot give you legal advice.
+The staff will sit with you and explain any problems with your completed forms and answer your questions, but cannot give you legal advice.
 The next steps in the process will be explained.
 If you are having trouble with the forms, do not understand the written instructions you received, or if the forms do not seem to fit your situation, a facilitator can help you work through your papers.

 Q: Do I need an appointment or can I get help on a walk-in basis?